 Getting into the flow of your hot yoga class is easier when you’re not worried about having the proper clothing and gear.

-Today, just about any form of yoga can be practised as hot yoga.
-For example, Vinyasa is a sequence of smooth transitions that links breath to movement and may be offered in a heated studio.
+Today, just about any form of yoga can be practiced as hot yoga.
+For example, vinyasa is a sequence of smooth transitions that links breath to movement and may be offered in a heated studio.

 With this kind of heat and the expectation of intense sweating, you may wonder what to wear and how to prepare for a hot yoga class, especially if it’s your first time.

-Here's the clothing you need for your first or next hot yoga class.
+Here’s what you need to outfit yourself for your first or next hot yoga class.

 Look for Moisture-Wicking Workout Fabric